defjunior/portfolio/public/markdown/homepage.md

 # Emmanuel
 ---
-- Hey, I'm Emmanuel, an artist, programmer, and thinker.
+- I'm Emmanuel, a thinker, but also an artist and a programmer.
-- This is my portfolio where you can learn about what I do & think about.
+- I make games in my free time, usually ambitious projects.
 - I made this website with my friend [Sankalp Tank](https://www.github.com/sankalptank).
+---
+* I know Lua and Python, and plan to become well versed in C#, C++, and Java.
+* I have been coding since 2021.
 ---
 * Email - [e.eshundanquah@gmail.com](mailto:e.eshundanquah@gmail.com)
 * Github - [defjunior](https://www.github.com/defjunior)